Which Sanding Belt is Better, Ceramic or Zirconia? Skip to content

 KEY FEATURES OF CERAMIC SANDING BELTS

-- SUPERIOR HARDNESS & SHARPNESS: ceramic grains have superior hardness and sharpness so they can cut aggressively through various materials, including hard metals and some hardwoods.
+• SUPERIOR HARDNESS AND SHARPNESS: Ceramic grains have superior hardness and sharpness, so they can cut aggressively through various materials, including hard metals and some hardwoods.

-- VERSATILITY ON METALS: Although ceramic belts operate well with a variety of materials, they are especially well-suited for ferrous metals (such as carbon steel, stainless steel, and steel), non-ferrous metals (such as titanium and aluminum), and even superalloys.
+• VERSATILITY ON METALS: Ceramic belts excel at working with a wide range of materials.
+They're particularly effective on ferrous metals like carbon steel, stainless steel, and various other steels.
+They also perform exceptionally well on non-ferrous metals such as titanium and aluminum, and even superalloys.

 APPLICATION OF CERAMIC SANDING BELTS

 One of the primary applications of ceramic sanding belts is complex material removal and finishing, particularly in metalworking.
 Aggressive grinding and deburring, quick stock removal, rust removal, effective weld blending, and surface preparation are some of the primary uses.
-Ceramic belts are also used in knife making and in the Aerospace and automotive sectors.
-Although they perform well in shaping hardwood in woodworking, their strength is in working with complex materials where longevity and a smoother cut are essential.
+Ceramic belts are also used in knife making, as well as in the Aerospace and automotive sectors.
+Although they perform well in shaping hardwood in woodworking, their strength is in working with difficult materials where longevity and a smoother cut are essential.

 PROS OF CERAMIC SANDING BELTS